Alterith/lecture-notes/lecture1/README.md

-  security in computer systems -- you couldn't write secure applications if the operating system was not providing its protection services (thus, you can write an application that requieres a user to enter a password without worrying that another application running at the same time will have access to the entered password).
+  security in computer systems -- you couldn't write secure applications if the operating system was not providing its protection services (thus, you can write an application that requires a user to enter a password without worrying that another application running at the same time will have access to the entered password).